 When we built this new home, I knew it had to include a mudroom.
 I wanted the space to function not only as a mudroom for hats, jackets and shoes.
-It had to function also as a butler’s pantry too.
-I wanted a place for my microwave, toaster, and extra kitchen items.
-Most importantly, the space had to be pretty and stylish!
+It had to double as a butler’s pantry too.
+A place for my microwave, toaster, and extra kitchen items.
+Most importantly, the space had to be functional yet stylish.

 During the construction phase of the home, we had a bench built.
-Yes, I am handy with power tools but it was a reasonable option.
-And, I went for it!
-As a result, no regrets here because my “To Do List” is still full of all of items to make this semi-custom modern farmhouse our own.
+It was a reasonable option and we went for it.
 You could build your own to save money.

 HOW TO STYLE YOUR MUDROOM